 What are consumer trends and why are they so critical to effective grocery supply chain management?
 Other than Greek yogurt, can you think of other recent grocery-related consumer trends that might influence store supplies one way or another?

-Why might a field like supply chain management rely so heavily on high-tech processes?
+Why does a field like supply chain management rely so heavily on high-tech processes?

 What skills are valuable in the field of supply chain management?
 Can you think of a few more that are not listed here?